oscr/PyRay/README.md

 ## PyRay - Python Raycasting Engine

 PyRay is an ray casting engine (http://en.wikipedia.org/wiki/Ray_casting ) that is written in Python using the PyGame library (http://www.pygame.org/wiki/about).
-This is the technology use for example in Wolfenstien (http://en.wikipedia.org/wiki/Wolfenstein_3-D)
+This is the technology used in for example in Wolfenstien (http://en.wikipedia.org/wiki/Wolfenstein_3-D).

 Screen shots: https://github.com/oscr/PyRay/tree/master/screen%20shots